abdelrauof97/my-new-website/index.md

                     <div class="col col-sm-6">
                       <h2 style="margin-top: 0px;margin-bottom:30px;">Fair Tools, Big Edge</h2>
                       <p>One Platform.
 Equal Tools.
 Greater Power.</p>
-                      <p>At Realty WebMaster, we believe in fairness.
+                      <p>At RTH, we believe in fairness.
 Every realtor on our platform — whether an individual or a small office — gets access to the same powerful tools and resources.</p>
                       <p>No one gets left behind.
 No one gets “less.”
 We all share the same advanced technology, the same opportunities, and the same chance to succeed.</p>
                       <p>And here’s the best part: with this shared strength, you gain an edge over any company outside the platform — no matter how big they are.</p>
                       <p>Together, we level the playing field and give realtors the power to outpace even the largest competitors.</p>